eth-cscs/Tiled-MM/README.md

 ```
 ## Running the Benchmark

-For detailed benchmarking, there is a miniapp that performs takes the host pointers for A, B and C and computes `C = beta * C + alpha * A * B` outputing the time-to-solution, as well as the throughput.
+For detailed benchmarking, there is a miniapp that takes the host pointers for A, B and C and computes `C = beta * C + alpha * A * B` outputing the time-to-solution, as well as the throughput.

 The miniapp consists of the executable `./build/examples/multiply` which can be run with the following command line (assuming we are in the root folder of the project):
 ```bash